-CAKE DECORATING-UNIT 8 FONDANT
+FONDANT-UNIT 8

-Class 2636 Cake Decorating Unit 8 Int.
-Class 2637 Cake Decorating Unit 8 Sr.
+Class 2636 Fondant Unit 8 Int.
+Class 2637 Fondant Unit 8 Sr.

-- A. Completed Cake Decorating e-Record presented in a sturdy binder/notebook

-- B. Include the following information in the Cake Decorating e-Record of the three cakes plus the exhibit (TOTAL OF 4) (At least 2 of the 4 must be real cakes and all covered in fondant.)
-Exhibit cake must be covered with fondant:

-- 1. occasion for use

-- 2. size or shape

-- cake or cake form (at least 2 real cakes and 2 covered in fondant).
-Exhibit cake must be covered with fondant.
+A. Completed Cake Decorating e-Record presented in a sturdy binder/notebook occasion for use size or shape cake or cake form (at least 2 real cakes and 2 covered in fondant).
+Exhibit cake must be covered with fondant. techniques used tips used and where cost to buy similar cake any problems you had

-- techniques used

-- 5. tips used and where

-- 6. cost to buy similar cake

-- 7. any probléms you had